Make an Appointment

 - Select the aid year in the drop down box (refer to your Student Aid Report).
 Click Submit.

 - Click on the Accept Award Offer tab.
-You will have to make some decisions at this point.
+You will have award options presented at this point.

 - You can accept all or a portion of your award.
 It is awarded annually and will be divided between Fall and Spring.